CecileTK/workflow-id-seq-by-pango/README.md

 snakemake --use-conda -j 10 --profile ../profiles/
 ```

-or using a bash file to launch a job that will initiate the scheduling:
+or using a bash file to launch a job that will initiate the scheduling (here on the Hutch cluster):

 ```bash
 sbatch launch_schedule.sh